d10l/new-project/README.md

 provides the following tempate:

 - `git-pullrequest-agent`: Add [zappr](https://zappr.opensource.zalan.do/login) support to your github repo.
-- `git-repo-template`: Add inital files to your repo e.g. README.md, CONTRIBUTES.MD ...
+- `git-repo-template`: Add inital files to your repo e.g. README.md, CONTRIBUTES.MD.
+- `aws-function-template`" Add an aws function to your repo.